 SPECIAL TOPIC: TITHING

-This is the only NT reference to tithing.
-I do not believe the NT teaches tithing because this entire setting is against "nit-picking" Jewish legalism and self-righteousness.
-I believe the NT guidelines for regular giving (if there are any) are found in 2 Corinthians 8 and 9, which go far beyond tithing!
-If a Jew with only the information of the OT was commanded to give ten to thirty percent (there are two, possibly three, required tithes in the OT), then Christians should give far beyond and not even take the time to discuss the tithe!
+The NT has few references to tithing.
+I do not believe the NT teaches tithing because this entire setting is against "nit-picking" Jewish legalism and self-righteousness (i.e., Matt.
+23:13-36).
+I believe the NT guidelines for regular giving (if there are any) are found in 2 Corinthians 8 and 9 (i.e., referring to the one-time gift of the Gentile churches to the poor of the Mother Church in Jerusalem), which go far beyond tithing!
+If a Jew with only the information of the OT was commanded to give ten to thirty percent (there are two, possibly three, required tithes in the OT; see Special Topic: Tithes in the Mosaic Legislation), then Christians should give far beyond and not even take the time to discuss the tithe!

 NT believers must be careful of turning Christianity into a new legal performance-oriented code (Christian Talmud).
 Their desire to be pleasing to God causes them to try to find guidelines for every area of life.
-However, theologically it is dangerous to pull old covenant rules which are not reaffirmed in the NT (cf. Acts 15) and make them dogmatic criteria, especially when they are claimed (by modern preachers) to be causes of calamity or promises of prosperity (cf. Malachi 3).
+However, theologically it is dangerous to pull old covenant rules which are not reaffirmed in the NT (i.e., The Jerusalem Council of Acts 15) and make them dogmatic criteria, especially when they are claimed (by modern preachers) to be causes of calamity or promises of prosperity (cf. Malachi 3).

 Here is a good quote from Frank Stagg, New Testament Theology, pp. 292-293.